manuGil/online-core/docs/source/databases.rst

    In the instance of the relation below, which attribute(s) can be possible candidates for primary keys?
 Which attribute(s) would you choose to set a primary key?
 Explain your reasons or the choice you made.

    ==    ============      ============   =============
    ID    name              surname        date_of_birth ==    ============      ============   =============
    42    john              smith          15/05/1977
    43    ruby              jason          04/08/1987
    44    sara              patil          09/12/1984
    45    jason             moller         27/07/1981
    46    john              alvarez        23/10/1986
    ==    ============      ============   =============

    Now, imagine that the table (relation) above actually contains hundreds of tuples. *Would your choice for a primary key still be a safe pick to ensure all the tuples have a primary key that it is unique?*

 Relations in a relational data model are linked to each other through a common attribute.
-A foreign key is a set of attributes that is used to refer to  tuples in another relation.
+A foreign key is a set of attributes that are used to refer to tuples in another relation.
 A **foreign key** must correspond with the values of a primary key in another relation.
 A foreign key behaves like a ’logical pointer’.

 Task 3.3
-   In the figure below, you see the instances of two relation in a database.
-One holds data about countries, the other holds data about the production of crops productions in different countries and for different years.
+   In the figure below, you see the instances of two relations in a database.
+One holds data about countries; the other holds data about the production of crops productions in different countries and for various years.
 The countries and production relations should be related through a common attribute.
 Mark the primary key and the foreign key attributes and draw an arrow from the primary key pointing to the foreign key.

    .. image:: _static/img/task-keys.jpg
       :align: center

 Task 3.4
-    Think of at least 3 relations (including courses) that can model a universe of discourse for managing courses in a university.
-Define the attributes and attribute domains for each of these relations and ensure your database integrity by specifying primary keys, foreign keys and/or any other given constraint.
+    Think of at least three relations (including courses) that can model a universe of discourse for managing courses in a university.
+Define the attributes and attribute domains for each of these relations and ensure your database integrity by specifying primary keys, foreign keys and any other given constraint.

    + Hint1: *Typically, you may think of Students and Courses.
-You can replace any of these relations and/or add as many more as you think is necessary for capturing the data you need.*
+You can replace any of these relations and add as many more as you think is necessary for capturing the data you need.*

    + Hint2: *Bear in mind that a student can take multiple courses and a course can have multiple students.
 How can you ensure the unique combination of students and courses?*